 3. Get excited about it!

 Once you’ve made up your mind and done your visualization, get super pumped about it.
 Better yet, start visualizing yourself sober and drinking fizzy water as everyone else becomes inebriated, and feel the sense of pride in your restraint.
 Imagine the extra slices of pie you can consume or whatever the hell it is you skimp on (I dread saying that because it invokes this idea of “earning calories” but still, as someone who traded food calories for alcohol calories for years, it was a very exciting prospect).
-Imagine how much healthier (read: not hungover) you’ll feel the next day!
+Imagine how much better (read: not hungover) you’ll feel the next day!
 Imagine remembering the whole night, what it will feel like to not be hungover or sick with the long weekend ahead of you, and returning to work on Monday refreshed.

 4. Get your sobriety toolbox ready.